cloudify-cosmo/cloudify-manager/tests/README.md

 We add several commandline arguments for pytest:

-- `--service-management`: The service management layer to use to run Cloudify. it can be either "supervisord" or "systemd".
-Default is "supervisord"
 - `--tests-source-root` - points to a directory that contains repositories with Cloudify code (or symlinks to them).
 Those repositories will be mounted into the container and used for the tests.